National Liberal Party (Romania): Leadership under Florin Cîțu (September 2021–April 2022)

-Ciucă leadership (April 2022–November 2024)
+Leadership under Nicolae Ciucă (April 2022–November 2024)

-At an extraordinary party congress held on 10 April 2022, Nicolae Ciucă was elected the 11th post-1989 president of the PNL with 1,060 valid votes out of 1,120 total ones (60 were nullified and 159 were abstentions).
-Thus, Nicolae Ciucă became the first military leader in the history of the party.
-Additionally, Ciucă's primary objective as PNL president was to maintain the cohesion of the CNR grand coalition until the end of his term as prime minister which took place in mid June 2023.
-Afterwards, the PNL maintained the CNR grand coalition only with PSD, removing UDMR from government, but retaining the confidence and supply agreement with the political group of the national minorities in the Parliament, thereby still having a solid majority needed for endorsing the incumbent Ciolacu Cabinet.
+On 10 April 2022, at an extraordinary party congress, Nicolae Ciucă was elected the 11th post-1989 president of the PNL, receiving 1,060 votes out of 1,120 cast.
+His election marked the first time a military leader held the party's presidency.
+Ciucă's primary objective was to maintain the stability of the National Coalition for Romania (CNR) grand coalition until the conclusion of his term as prime minister in June 2023.
+Following the governmental rotation, the PNL maintained the CNR coalition solely with the Social Democratic Party (PSD), removing the UDMR/RMDSZ from the executive.
+However, the coalition retained a parliamentary majority by maintaining a confidence and supply agreement with the political group of national minorities to endorse the former Ciolacu I cabinet.